RenatoGeh/gospn/README.md

     then we might have three subdirectories inside `/data/ds` named `dog`, `cat` and `mouse`.
   - Copy your class instances into `/data/ds/classname`.
-2. Compile the dataset into a `.data` file.
+2. Compile the dataset into a `.data` file and follow the steps below:

 - Go to `/src/` and replace the dataset name to your own:
 ```
 const dataset = "ds"
 ```